Tick Bites & Lyme Disease | My Family's Story

 A couple of days after the antibiotic treatment began, my son underwent testing for Lyme Disease.
-We waited for 2 months to get the results and they came back negative.
+We waited for two months to get the results and they came back negative.
 Fortunately, he didn't need to wait that long for treatment!

 Holistic support for treating Lyme Disease

-As soon as my nephew began antibiotic treament for Lyme Disease, my sister started to support him with supplements and holistic therapists (chiropractor, osteopath, acupuncturist and massage therapist).
-Because of her extensive investigation and research into Lyme Disease, she pulled out all the stops; she knew that Lyme Disease could take its toll as I knew many other people in the Ottawa Valley of Ontario, Canada had been profoundly affected by the condition.
+As soon as my son began antibiotic treatment for Lyme Disease, I started to support him with supplements and holistic therapists (chiropractor, osteopath, acupuncturist and massage therapist).
+Because of my extensive investigation and research into Lyme Disease, I pulled out all the stops.
+I was aware that Lyme Disease could take its toll as I knew many other people in the Ottawa Valley of Ontario, Canada had been profoundly affected by the condition.
 Unfortunately, we live at ground zero for Lyme Disease for Ontario, Canada.
 This was something that took a long time for our community figure out.
 As a result, every household I know in our community has felt the impact.

-Below is a list of the holistics supports she used to treat her son's symptoms.
+Below is a list of the holistic supports I used to treat my son's symptoms.
 I provide this list for information only.
 It is not meant as a recommendation for treatment.
-Please do your own investigative work and discuss these treatments with your Naturopathic Doctor or Holistic Medical Doctor prior to using them.
+Please do your own investigative work and discuss these treatments with your Naturopathic Doctor or Holistic Medical Doctor before using them.

 - Strict no-sugar, no-grain, Paleo-Keto Diet to deny the disease anything to live on!
-Consider the delicious protocol laid out in my book, Hot Detox.
-You may need to remove all sweeteners and remain on a low carbohydrate protocol for an extended period of time.
+(Consider the delicious protocol laid in Julie's book, Hot Detox.)
+My son needed to remove all sweeteners and remain on a low carbohydrate protocol for an extended period of time.

 - AlliMax Garlic – 4 capsules per day.
-Helps to kill stubborn infections and parasites.
+This helps to kill stubborn infections and parasites.

-- Wobenzyme – Start with 1 tablet and work up to 4 tablets.
-Take in the AM on a completely empty stomach with 8 oz of water.
-Helps to break down the bacteria biofilm.
+- Wobenzyme – He started with 1 tablet and worked up to 4 tablets.
+It was taken in the AM on an empty stomach with 8 oz of water.
+It helps to break down the bacteria biofilm that protects the microbe.

 - MS+ – It helps heal the tight junctures in the bowel and prevent leaky gut.

-- Digestive Enzyme – Helps digest your food when your digestive system is compromised.
+- Digestive Enzyme – These help to digest food when the digestive system is compromised.